Policy Learning with Competing Agents: Abstract

 \section{Abstract}

 Decision\blfootnote{ Draft version: \ifcase\month\or January\or February\or March\or April\or May\or June\or July\or August\or September\or October\or November\or December\fi \ \number \year.
+RS is supported by a NSF GRFP under grant DGE-1656518, Stanford Data Science Fellowship, and by NSF grant SES-2242876.
 Code available at \url{https://github.com/roshni714/policy-learning-competing-agents}.} makers often aim to learn a treatment assignment policy under a capacity constraint on the number of agents that they can treat.
 When agents can respond strategically to such policies, competition arises, complicating estimation of the optimal policy.
 In this paper, we study capacity-constrained treatment assignment in the presence of such interference.
 We consider a dynamic model where the decision maker allocates treatments at each time step and heterogeneous agents myopically best respond to the previous treatment assignment policy.
 When the number of agents is large but finite, we show that the threshold for receiving treatment under a given policy converges to the policy's mean-field equilibrium threshold.
 Based on this result, we develop a consistent estimator for the policy gradient.
-In simulations and a semi-synthetic experiment with data from the National Education Longitudinal Study of 1988, we demonstrate that this estimator can be used for learning capacity-constrained policies in the presence of strategic behavior.
+In a semi-synthetic experiment with data from the National Education Longitudinal Study of 1988, we demonstrate that this estimator can be used for learning capacity-constrained policies in the presence of strategic behavior.

 \begin{section}{Introduction} Decision makers often aim to learn policies for assigning treatments to human agents under capacity constraints \citep{athey2021policy, bhattacharya2012inferring, kitagawa2018should, manski2004statistical}.
-These policies map an agent's observed individual characteristics to a treatment assignment.
+These policies map an agent's observed characteristics to a treatment assignment.
 For example, \citet{bhattacharya2012inferring} learn a policy for allocating anti-malaria bed net subsidies to households in Kenya, where only a fraction of the population can receive the subsidy.
-To enforce the capacity constraint, they use a selection criterion, such as a machine learning model, to score households and assign the treatment to households who score above a threshold, given by a quantile of the score distribution.
+To enforce the capacity constraint, they use a selection criterion, such as a machine learning model, to score households and assign the treatment to households that score above a threshold, given by a quantile of the score distribution.
 When the decision maker has a capacity constraint, an agent's treatment assignment depends on how their score ranks relative to others.